obriencj/obriencj.github.io/source/_posts/2015-10-05-summer-madness.md

 sanded that down, and painted it with some high-temperature rustoleum.

 The chain was sticking a bit, so I've got a new chain coming from Amazon.
+I managed to destroy the pin on the master link when I attempted to take the old one apart.
+I never was good with those.

 I'll run some cleaner through the brake and throttle wire lines, hang 'em up to drip, and then put some teflon into them.
 That should smooth the actions of those up nicely.

-My daughter wants to paint the whole thing blue.
+My daughter wants to paint the whole thing blue, like Rainbow Dash from My Little Pony.
 It's currently an awful white and red/brown.
 I've ordered some rattle-cans of light metallic blue paint.
 I figure I can give it a quick sanding job and just spray it over.
 It's a moped, it hardly needs to be show-room quality, and to be honest I've always favored a little bit of the rough and beaten look on a bike!

-As of July 1 2015, mopeds are required to be registered with the DMV.
+As of July 1, 2015, North Carolina law requires that mopeds be registered with the DMV.
 This was a surprise to me!
 Once it's running again I'll have to go and get that taken care of, and mount a license plate.
 Not a huge problem, but it makes me wish I could lock the ignition on it.
-There's a steering lock in place on the neck, but it didn't come with the key for it --I'll have to keep an eye out on ebay for one of those.
+There's a steering lock in place on the neck, but it didn't come with any key -- I'll have to keep an eye out on ebay for one of those.
 I wonder if I could wire something up so that the start switch circuit was only closed when the neck was unlocked?

+I need to find a print copy of the service manual and parts list.

 TODO: put together a Tomos Targa project page!